Western Australian Consumer Protection Awards

 Reef Kite tragically died in October 2015 after a set of drawers fell on him.
 His mum, Skye Quartermaine, had asked her landlord permission to anchor the drawers to the wall, but was not given approval.
 Reef’s aunty, Dee Quartermaine, started the ‘Bolt it Back for Reef’ Facebook page to share his story.
 The page now has more than 2,000 members and is used to raise awareness of the dangers, share tips on restraining furniture and answer questions.

 In 2016 Dee obtained sponsorship to host a free community sausage sizzle, balloon release and information stall.
 Skye has made herself available for numerous TV interviews and in 2018 she teamed up with Take 5 magazine to share Reef’s story.

 Dee and Skye have campaigned for law changes that would allow tenants to anchor furniture without requiring landlord approval, provided any damage is repaired.
 The WA Coroner’s report into Reef’s death made such a recommendation and a bill was introduced into parliament in October 2018 to amend the Residential Tenancies Act.

 Ruby Hutchison Award

-The Consumer Protection Awards provides an opportunity to reward and recognise the achievements of individuals, organisations, businesses, local governments, journalists and media outlets that have made gains in increasing awareness of consumer issues, provided support for disadvantaged consumers or contributed to injury prevention for children.
+The Consumer Protection Awards provides an opportunity to reward and recognise the achievements of individuals, non-government organisations, businesses, local governments, journalists and media outlets that have increased awareness of consumer issues, provided support for disadvantaged consumers or contributed to injury prevention for children.